nekr0z/linux-on-huawei-matebook-13-2019/README.md

 ## Keyboard
 Keyboard mostly works out of the box, including the not-so-documented hotkeys (Fn+Left for Home, Fn+Right for End, Fn+Up for PgUp, Fn+Down for PgDn).
 However, Microphone Mute, WiFi Switch and Huawei keys don't work out of the box.

-To have them working there's [a patch](https://github.com/aymanbagabas/Huawei-WMI) that is already incorporated in Linux kernel, just not yet in Debian.
+To have them working there's [a driver](https://github.com/aymanbagabas/Huawei-WMI) that is already incorporated in Linux kernel, just not yet in Debian.
 It can be installed (v1.0) using DKMS .deb package that the author [provides](https://github.com/aymanbagabas/Huawei-WMI/releases).

-[Latest developments](https://github.com/aymanbagabas/Huawei-WMI/issues/8#issuecomment-485815254) of the same driver allow for the Microphone LED to work, too.
+Version 2.0 of the same driver allows for the Microphone LED to work, too.
 Unfortunately, this requires running kernel 5.0 or later (avalable from Debian Experimental).

 ### Fn-Lock
 Behaviour of the top row of keys on MateBook 13 is somewhat complex.
 By default, they behave as special keys (brightness, volume, etc.), but if you press them simultaneously with `Fn` or any modifier (`Ctrl`, `Alt`, `Shift`) they behave as F-keys (`F1` through `F12`).
 You can press `Fn` once so that an LED on it lights up, then the top row of keys starts behaving as F-keys, with or without any modifier (including `Fn` itself).
 This behaviour can be lived with, but you can't do things like `Ctrl`+`Ins` or `Alt`+`Shift`+`PrtSc` (because `Ins` and `PrtSc` are `F11` and `F12`, respectively, and pressing them with modifier forces them to be F-keys).